ljacobsson/samp-cli/README.md

 *Note: this is an early version of a CLI backed by an early version of a community driven resource; https://serverlessland.com/patterns/.
 There might be bugs*

-This tool lets you browse the content of the [Serverless Patterns Collection](https://serverlessland.com/patterns/) and inject patterns directly into your SAM template.
+This tool lets you browse the content of the [Serverless Patterns Collection](https://serverlessland.com/patterns/) and [Serverless Workflow Collection](https://serverlessland.com/workflows/) and inject patterns directly into your SAM template.
 Support for both JSON and YAML.

 ## Installation
 `npm install -g sam-patterns-cli`